3sd/civicrm-inky-compose/README.md

 This way of composing emails is not for everyone.
 You might love it but you might hate it.
 If you hate it, then you might have a better time with [Mosaico](https://civicrm.org/extensions/email-template-builder).

-Full documentation is available at https://docs.civicrm.org/inky-compose.
+Full documentation may already be available at https://docs.civicrm.org/inky-compose.
+Until it is, see the [docs](docs) directory in this repo.